Märet Jonsdotter: Background and Accusation

 In the autumn of 1667, a little shepherd boy in Älvdalen in Dalarna, Mats Nilsson, claimed to have seen a girl lead goats over Eastern Dalälven by walking on the water at Hemmansäng by Åsen.
 This little boy had tended the herd of sheep with this same girl, they had had a fight, and the girl had beaten the boy up.
 The girl's name was Gertrud Svensdotter (Svensdotter meaning "daughter of Sven").
 She was twelve years old.

-Gertrud Svendsdotter was then interrogated by the priest, Lars Elvius, who encouraged her to say that she had indeed walked on water, and that she had done so by magic, which had been given to her by the Devil.
+Gertrud Svensdotter was then interrogated by the priest, Lars Elvius, who encouraged her to say that she had indeed walked on water, and that she had done so by magic, which had been given to her by the Devil.
 After long talks with the vicar, Gertrud said that while she lived with her parents in Lillhärdal in Härjedalen, a neighbour's maid had taken her to the Devil.
 The name of the maid was Märet Jonsdotter.

 Gertrud Svendsdotter made a detailed confession to the priest.
 She claimed that, in 1663, when she was eight, Märet had taken her on a walk.
 They had passed a sand-pit, and then came to a three-way crossroads, where Märet had cried out: "Thou Devil, come forward!".
 She claimed that Satan had then appeared in the shape of a vicar.
 They had dined, and the following night, Märet had come to Gertrud and smeared her body and one of her father's cows with a red oil, after which they had flown away through the chimney and all the way to Satan.

 Since then, Gertrud had often visited Blockula, milked cattle with familiars, smeared her feet with oil to walk on water and taken children to Blockula, where their names had been written in a book with black pages.
 The reason she had admitted this was that she had met an angel in Blockula, a man in white, who had told her to confess, or else a hunger epidemic would sweep over the kingdom.

 Gertrud's confession came after the shepherd boy Erik Eriksson (15 years old) had reported that he had had a vision in the woods where he was sucked up in the air and saw Gertrud sit in Blockula with the children she had taken, among them his little sister, and that he had heard an angel and a devil discuss how many people they had in their respective kingdoms, and that Gertrud had taken many to the kingdom of the devil.
 Erik was only to give his testimony once, but he was given credit by the priest of having revealed the whole affair.

 The confession of Gertrud was the starting point of the famous "Mora witch trials" and, in the long term, the Swedish witch trials, and the first victim was Märet Jonsdotter.
 Gertrud also pointed out seven others, and the witch trial started in September 1668.
 This was the beginning of the real witch hunt in Sweden, a country where witch trials had previously been a rarity.